Unbeaten Bivol posts upset of Canelo with unanimous decision - KESQ

 Associated Press

+Bivol seemingly took control in the fifth round, when he got Alvarez on the ropes and landed several punches to his face.
+Alvarez brushed them off and waved him in for more, but Bivol backed off with poise and drew the action back to the center of the ring.

+It was poise and control that allowed him to land straight shots through Canelo’s arms and onto his face to close the fight and help him win seven of the final eight rounds on all three judges’ scorecards.

-Alvarez moved back up to the heaviest weight of his career to contend for the 175-pound title.
+Alvarez, who moved back up to the heaviest weight of his career to contend for the 175-pound title, disagreed with the judges and said he thought he lost four or five rounds at the most.

-After opening the fight with a trio of very close rounds, it was clear Bivol would be able to utilize his advantages with reach and height, to pepper Alvarez and keep him off when charging with his power punches.

-Alvarez tried, at times, to use his intimidating tactics to taunt Bivol.
+“I definitely didn’t lose the fight,” Alvarez said through a translator.
+“I think I got a little bit tired toward the final rounds, but I felt good.”

-With a rematch clause in the contract, Alvarez said afterward in the ring he wanted a rematch with the Kyrgyzstan-born Russian champion.
+With a rematch clause in the contract, Alvarez said during an interview in the ring after the fight he wanted a rematch with the Kyrgyzstan-born Russian champion.

 Bivol responded: “No problem.”